· FODMAP Diet Guide · guides · 10 min read

 - Dinner: 7:00 PM

-Why it works: Foods with no FODMAPs can’t contribute to stacking.
+Why it works: Foods with no FODMAPs can’t contribute to stacking, and limiting yourself to one restricted food per meal keeps total FODMAP load low.

-How to do it: Build meals around unlimited proteins and vegetables:
+How to do it: Build meals around unlimited proteins and vegetables, then add only one food with a serving size limit:

 - Protein: Chicken, fish, eggs (unlimited)